 The group proposes to create a digital system able to collect images by means of video cameras, installed in various spaces of the city, equally distributed between the suburbs and the centre.
 The moving images collected are then transferred to a “broadcasting” system in the metro system, that will make them visible to travelers through screens and projections.
 At each station the incoming train “broadcasting” system gathers images sent by video cameras outside and around the station, to then project them inside the station, the train and the tunnel.
 The Metro becomes a portal to the underground, injecting impressions from the real world into the system.
 The trains carry the flow of images along their movement through the city.
 In this context, a physical and virtual “bridge” is created between the metro travelers below and the “real” world above.

-‘RAINBOWS’ – Team Strate College / les Gobelins 2, Paris FR – Conseil Général de Seine-Saint-Denis 1st Prize
+‘RAINBOWS’ – Team Strate School of Design/ les Gobelins 2, Paris FR – Conseil Général de Seine-Saint-Denis 1st Prize

 Pantez Salmassi, Matthias Schmitt, Julie Robert, Béatrice Lartigue, Tobias Muthesios, Nicolas Guichard, Laure-Anne Puijalon